Glucose: Regulatory role in cell differentiation

-In addition to its well-known function as a cellular energy source, glucose has been identified as a master regulator of tissue maturation.
+In addition to its well-known role as a cellular energy source, glucose has been identified as a master regulator of tissue maturation.
 A 2025 study by Stanford Medicine uncovered that glucose, in its intact (non-metabolized) form, can bind to various regulatory proteins involved in gene expression.
 One such protein is IRF6, which alters its conformation upon glucose binding, thereby influencing the expression of genes associated with stem cell differentiation.
 This regulatory role is independent of glucose's catabolic function and has been observed across multiple tissue types, including skin, bone, fat, and white blood cells.
 The research demonstrated that even glucose analogs incapable of metabolism could promote differentiation, suggesting a signaling function for glucose.
 These findings have potential implications in understanding and treating diseases characterized by impaired differentiation, such as diabetes and certain cancers.

 Pathology

 Diabetes

 Diabetes is a metabolic disorder where the body is unable to regulate levels of glucose in the blood either because of a lack of insulin in the body or the failure, by cells in the body, to respond properly to insulin.
 Each of these situations can be caused by persistently high elevations of blood glucose levels, through pancreatic burnout and insulin resistance.
 The pancreas is the organ responsible for the secretion of the hormones insulin and glucagon.
 Insulin is a hormone that regulates glucose levels, allowing the body's cells to absorb and use glucose.
 Without it, glucose cannot enter the cell and therefore cannot be used as fuel for the body's functions.
 If the pancreas is exposed to persistently high elevations of blood glucose levels, the insulin-producing cells in the pancreas could be damaged, causing a lack of insulin in the body.
 Insulin resistance occurs when the pancreas tries to produce more and more insulin in response to persistently elevated blood glucose levels.
 Eventually, the rest of the body becomes resistant to the insulin that the pancreas is producing, thereby requiring more insulin to achieve the same blood glucose-lowering effect, and forcing the pancreas to produce even more insulin to compete with the resistance.
 This negative spiral contributes to pancreatic burnout, and the disease progression of diabetes.

 To monitor the body's response to blood glucose-lowering therapy, glucose levels can be measured.
 Blood glucose monitoring can be performed by multiple methods, such as the fasting glucose test which measures the level of glucose in the blood after 8 hours of fasting.
 Another test is the 2-hour glucose tolerance test (GTT) – for this test, the person has a fasting glucose test done, then drinks a 75-gram glucose drink and is retested.
 This test measures the ability of the person's body to process glucose.
 Over time the blood glucose levels should decrease as insulin allows it to be taken up by cells and exit the blood stream.